 Clark traveled the world immersing himself into the different cultures of Morocco, Brazil, Greece, Yucatan, Martinique, Nigeria, and China creating works that represented the feeling, mood, and pallet of the exotic places in which they were created.

-His works can be found in museums around the globe including; Detroit Institute of Arts; The Art Institute of Chicago; The Smithsonian Museum in Washington, DC; The Studio Museum in Harlem, New York; Centro de Arte Moderno in Guadalajara, Mexico; Museum Solidarity in Titagrad, Yugoslavia; and the Museum of Modern Art in Salvador, Brazil.
+His works can be found in museums around the globe including; Detroit Institute of Arts; The Art Institute of Chicago; Smithsonian National Museum of African American History and Culture Washington, DC; The Studio Museum in Harlem, New York; Centro de Arte Moderno in Guadalajara, Mexico; Museum Solidarity in Titagrad, Yugoslavia; and the Museum of Modern Art in Salvador, Brazil.